Matthew R. Wilson is a principal with the firm.

 mortgage problems, securities fraud, and deceptive advertising.

-across the country in which the defendants were alleged to have made unauthorized
+country in which the defendants were alleged to have made unauthorized

 an automated telephone dialing system and/or an artificial or prerecorded